buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 ##### New folder structure is not use

-Let's start with the first one, which is the natural path for Buildpack Authors to migrate from `stacks` to `targets`.
+Let's start with the first one, which is the natural path for Buildpack Authors that are using `bash` buildpacks.
 Let's suppose a buildpack folder structure like:

 ```bash
 ├── bin